cypress-io/cypress/cypress/v1.0/documentation/1-Commands/51-wait.md

 [block:callout]
 {
   "type": "info",
-  "body": "Read about [Aliasing](https://on.cypress.io/guides/using-aliases) and [XHR strategy](https://on.cypress.io/guides/network-requests-xhr) first.", "title": "New to Cypess?"
+  "body": "Read about [Network Requests](https://on.cypress.io/guides/network-requests-xhr) and [Aliasing](https://on.cypress.io/guides/using-aliases) first.", "title": "New to Cypess?"
 }
 [/block]